hipster-philology/protogenie/DOCUMENTATION.md

 # Documentation

 The purpose of _Protogenie_ is to prepare data to train a lemmatiser and/or POS tagger.
-All available data is split into three different folders:
+All available data is split into three different folders (a second command is responsible for "glueing" things together):
 1. A train set
 2. An development set
 3. A testing (or evaluation) set